AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-CONTRIBUTION_PROCESS_CONTEXT.md

 Evidence for compliance might include (but is not limited to):

 * File CONTRIBUTING.md or relevant information in README.md exists
-* Guidelines are being followed in PRs
+* Guidelines are being followed in PRs/MRs